Rafael1s/Deep-Reinforcement-Learning-Algorithms/Pong-Policy-Gradient-REINFORCE/README.md

 ### Credit

-Most of the code is based on the Udacity code for algorithm REINFORCE.
+Most of the code is based on the Udacity code for the REINFORCE algorithm.